pyhys/minimalmodbus/doc/develop.rst

 (Note that the version number in the Sphinx configuration file :file:`doc/conf.py` is changed automatically.
 Unfortunately this is not yet valid for :file:`setup.py`).

+How to number releases are described in :pep:`386`.

 Code style checking etc
 ```````````````````````